 1. Route 6

-Route 6 is ranked among the “Top Scenic Routes in America” by Car and Driver Magazine, and was recognized by the Harley-Davidson Company as “Pennsylvania’s Best Tour Road.”
+Route 6 is ranked among the “Top Scenic Routes in America” by Car and Driver Magazine and was recognized by the Harley-Davidson Company as “Pennsylvania’s Best Tour Road.”
 This drive is a major access route through many Pocono towns and areas.
-Enjoy the breathtaking scenery while driving through Honesdale, Hawley, Milford and around Lake Wallenpaupack.
+Enjoy the breathtaking scenery while driving through Honesdale, Hawley and Milford.

 2. Route 402